60-years-of-experience

 what is electrostatic discharge

 The most dangerous part of electrostatic discharge is the spark.
-It can cause minor pain to people, and severe damage to electronic equipment.
+It can cause minor pain to people and severe damage to electronic equipment.
 Fires and explosions may occur in areas with charged air and combustible gases and/or particles.

-Types of ESD Events that Cause Electronics to Fail
+Types of ESD Events That Cause Electronics To Fail

 Discharge to Electronic